strazdinsg/code-like-a-pro/attitude.md

 It feels like the pro today is a completely different person.
 How do you get from a novice to a pro?
 You learn and improve, step by step.
 Exponential growth applies to knowledge as well.
 If you get 1% better every week, it may feel like a tiny improvement.
-But if you keep that steady 1%/week improvement pace, you are 67% better in a year and around 17600% better in ten years!
-That's an insane improvement, isn't it?
+But if you keep that steady 1%/week improvement pace, you will be 67% better in a year and around 17600% better in ten years!
+That's an insane improvement, you'll be a completely different person!

 Try to learn something in every project, in every sprint, every day.
 It does not necessarily mean you need to apply a new Javascript framework in every project.
 You need to also be efficient at what